rossprogram/rossprogram.github.io/students/faq.md

 Mathematical ideas presented in the Ross Program are investigated with pencil and paper.
-Students are **NOT** allowed to bring computers, electronic tablets, TV sets, video game systems, DVD players, etc. We ask students to refrain from using smart phones, and to avoid borrowing computers for internet searches, surfing websites, checking social media, computing, or playing games.
-Some computers are available on campus for checking email.
+Students are **NOT** allowed to bring computers, electronic tablets, TV sets, video game systems, DVD players, etc. We ask students to refrain from using their smart phones, and to avoid borrowing computers for internet searches, surfing websites, checking social media, computing, or playing games.

 ## Transportation